 - a.
 HbA1c lab test - b.
 Checking for kidney disease - c.
 Annual dilated eye exam or retinal imaging, including one performed by an optometrist or ophthalmologist - d.
 Diabetes self-management programs - i.
-One diabetes program of assessment and training after diagnosis - ii.
-Up to 3 hours of assessment and training following a material change of condition, medication or treatment, when provided by a program or provider with a demonstrated expertise in diabetes - e.
+One diabetes assessment and training program after diagnosis - Up to 3 hours of assessment and training following a change of condition, medication or treatment, when provided by a program or provider with expertise in diabetes - e.
 Dietary or nutritional therapy - f.
 Routine foot care when medically necessary

-Telemedicine or virtual care visits (section 7.7.6) in connection with covered treatment of diabetes can be delivered via audio, video conferencing, Voice over Internet Protocol, or transmission of telemetry.
-One of the participants must be a representative of an academic health center.
+Telemedicine or virtual care visits (section 7.7.7) in connection with covered treatment of diabetes can be delivered via audio, video conferencing, Voice over Internet Protocol, or transmission of telemetry.
+One of the participants must be an academic health center.

 Services, medications and supplies for management of diabetes from conception through 6 weeks postpartum are covered without a copayment or coinsurance.
-The member or provider must contact Customer Service for this maternal diabetes benefit.
+The member or provider must contact Customer Service to get this maternal diabetes benefit.